nicolasfueceo/vulcan/src_documentation.md

             except Exception as e:
                 logger.warning("Context compression failed: {}", e)

+        # --- ENFORCE: Do not allow termination until finalize_hypotheses has been called ---
+        # If a termination signal is detected, but session_state.hypotheses is empty, inject a reminder and prevent termination
+        if session_state:
+            # Detect attempted termination in the last message
+            last_msg = self.groupchat.messages[-1]["content"].strip() if self.groupchat.messages else ""
+            attempted_termination = any(term in last_msg for term in ["FINAL_INSIGHTS", "TERMINATE"])
+            hypotheses_finalized = hasattr(session_state, "hypotheses") and len(session_state.hypotheses) > 0
+            if attempted_termination and not hypotheses_finalized:
+                logger.warning("Termination signal received, but no hypotheses have been finalized.
+Blocking termination.")
+                # Inject a message that forces the Hypothesizer to act.
+                self.groupchat.messages.append(
+                    {
+                        "role": "user",
+                        "name": "SystemCoordinator",
+                        "content": (
+                            "A termination request was detected, but no hypotheses have been finalized. **Hypothesizer, it is now your turn to act.** "
+                            "Please synthesize the team's insights and call the `finalize_hypotheses` tool."
+                        ),
+                    }
+                )
+                # Prevent actual termination this round
+                return super().run_chat(self.groupchat.messages, sender, self.groupchat)
+        # --- END ENFORCE ---
         # Check if we should terminate based on discovery criteria
         if session_state and self.round_count > 15 and not should_continue_exploration(session_state, self.round_count):
             if len(session_state.insights) > 0: